KrekoG/vanillaplus/README.md

 - Make sure you have no other custom patches that overwrites the content of `patch-3.MPQ`.
 The load order is alphabetical.
 - Delete the game's cache by deleting the content of `<wow folder>/WDB` folder.

+### Getting disconnected from the server as you log in

+Sometimes when logging in, as the game finishes loading, you get a "Disconnected from server" message.

+#### A potential solution that sometimes work

+- Login in with a character that is located somewhere else
+  - If you don't have one, just create a throwaway one, that has a different spawn point
+- Log in with your original character

 ### RNG issues
 You seem to get dodged after missing, after getting parried just to be dodged again?
 You have seen people alluding that the RNG engine of the server is not working correctly?